+If:

+the Device is an SAPC; and

+all of the checks required in Section 6.2.4.1 have succeeded; and

+the Device does not support processing of Commands with the Message Code in this Command

+then the Device shall:

+generate an entry in the Event Log with Alert / Event Code of 0x8F85;

+discard the Command without execution and without sending a Response; and

+send a ‘Command not supported by Device’ Alert, constructed as required by Section 7.2.9.1.

-If the Message requires ‘Protection Against Replay’ according to the corresponding Use Case, the Device shall ensure that the Originator Counter in the Command has a value that is greater than the value held by the Device for this type of Command in the corresponding Execution Counter.
+If the Message requires ‘Protection Against Replay’ according to the corresponding Use Case, the Device shall, unless it is an SAPC that does not support processing of Commands with the Message Code in this Command, ensure that the Originator Counter in the Command has a value that is greater than the value held by the Device for this type of Command in the corresponding Execution Counter.